Pest Control Business Guide to Local Listings

 Having complete, consistent local listings has a direct impact on how trustworthy and authoritative Google finds your website, which is a primary factor in how well you will rank for relevant searches beneath the Local Pack, as well!

-If you have several listings for one location but each one has a different address, a search engine is likely going to prioritize a result from a business with consistent information - as it can be more certain the information it provides to the searcher is correct.
+If you have several listings for one location but each one has a different address, a search engine is likely going to prioritize a result from a business with consistent information, as it can be more certain that the information it provides to the searcher is correct.

 Local Listings Impact Your Reputation